jstanai/Machine-Learning-Perovskite-Properties-for-Photovoltaics/README.md

 Perovskites for Photovoltaics.
 Adv.
 Theory Simul., 3: 1900178. doi:10.1002/adts.201900178
 ```

 This software contains several important modules for building crystals, running predictions, and automating VNL job script creation.
-Additionally, it contains over 300 quantum calculations for perovskite compositional mixtures developed using VNL-ATK 2017.
+Additionally, it contains over 300 DFT calculations for perovskite compositional mixtures developed using VNL-ATK 2017.
 We use these data to train a machine learning algorithm, using novel property density distribution function (PDDF) to encode the local atomic environment based on a fundamental set of atomic properities.
 This allows us to find a general algorithm to prediction of key material properites, such as bandgap and formation energy.

 ![Results](https://github.com/jstanai/Machine-Learning-Perovskite-Properties-for-Photovoltaics/blob/master/images/Results.jpg "Key Results")